 GET_GTYPE()

-GET_GTYPE() obtains the geometry type code of a spatial object.
-A geometry type code is an integer that indicates the type of a geometry object, such as a point, line, or polygon.
+The GET_GTYPE() function is used to get the geometry type code of a spatial object.
+The geometry type code is an integer value that represents a specific type of geometry object, such as a point, line, or polygon.

 Here is an example: